onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "Our scientific power has outrun our spiritual power.
 We have guided missiles and misguided men." - [Martin Luther King Jr.](https://www.goodreads.com/quotes/16300-our-scientific-power-has-outrun-our-spiritual-power-we-have)

+> "A new philosophy of the future is needed.
+I believe it should be curiosity about the Universe – expand humanity to become a multiplanet, then interstellar, species to see what’s out there." - [Elon Musk](https://twitter.com/elonmusk/status/1552317587694010368)

+> "We should stop exploiting each-other’s children and taking away their futures." - [A simple plan for repairing our society: we need new human rights, and this is how we get them, by Vinay Gupta](https://medium.com/@vinay_12336/a-simple-plan-for-repairing-our-society-we-need-new-human-rights-and-this-is-how-we-get-them-cee5d6ededa9#:~:text=We%20should%20stop%20exploiting%20each%2Dother%E2%80%99s%20children%20and%20taking%20away%20their%20futures.)

+> "Civilisation is the pact between adults to make a place to take better care of our children." - [A simple plan for repairing our society: we need new human rights, and this is how we get them, by Vinay Gupta](https://medium.com/@vinay_12336/a-simple-plan-for-repairing-our-society-we-need-new-human-rights-and-this-is-how-we-get-them-cee5d6ededa9#:~:text=Civilisation%20is%20the%20pact%20between%20adults%20to%20make%20a%20place%20to%20take%20better%20care%20of%20our%20children.)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Meaning of/in life
 ██████████████████████████████████████████████████████████████████

+> "When a person can't find a deep sense of meaning, they distract themselves with pleasure." - [Viktor E. Frankl](https://www.goodreads.com/quotes/5738688-when-a-person-can-t-find-a-deep-sense-of-meaning)

 > "Death is the mother of beauty.
 Only the perishable can be beautiful, which is why we are unmoved by artificial flowers." - [Wallace Stevens](https://www.goodreads.com/quotes/99894-death-is-the-mother-of-beauty-only-the-perishable-can)